amirbrd/website/content/author/admin/_index.md

 # List qualifications (such as academic degrees)
 [[education.courses]]
-  course = "PhD in Operations Research" institution = "The Hebrew University, Israel" year = 2020
+  course = "PhD candidate in Operations Research" institution = "The Hebrew University, Israel" year = on going

 [[education.courses]]
   course = "Thesis in Game Theory"